fake-name/ChromeController/README.md

 with ChromeController.ChromeContext(binary="google-chrome") as cr:

-    # Do a blocking navigate to a URL, and get the page content as served to the browser
+    # Do a blocking navigate to a URL, and get the page content as served by the remote
+    # server, with no modification by local javascript (if applicable)
     raw_source = cr.blocking_navigate_and_get_source("http://www.google.com")

     # Since the page is now rendered by the blocking navigate, we can